Plus, we explain Green Mountain Power’s battery rebates and programs.

 Whether you’re facing summer thunderstorms or the ice and snow of a Vermont winter, you know that you want your electricity to stay on year-round to power things like your fridge and freezer (and all your food!), the lights, internet, maybe a basement pump that keeps your home dry.
 Enter battery backup mode.

-“Pure battery backup mode is where your solar system keeps the battery at 100% charge so whenever the grid goes down you have access to the full capacity of that battery,” says Robert.
+“Pure battery backup mode is where your solar system keeps the battery 100% charged so whenever the grid goes down you have access to the full capacity of that battery,” says Robert.

 But wait, can I use solar during a power outage?
 There’s a lot of confusion when it comes to solar and power outages.
 But here’s the truth: Solar panels on their own don’t work during a blackout.
 It’s a safety issue.